redoPop/pebble-http-notes/README.md

+# Deprecation notice

+This app was written for the Pebble Smartwatch.
+[Since the Pebble has been discontinued,](https://blog.getpebble.com/2016/12/07/fitbit/) I will no longer be maintaining this code.

 # Pebble HTTP Notes

-Quick and dirty little app I use to display and refresh the contents of a simple markdownish note hosted via HTTP.
+A simple app to display and refresh the contents of a web-hosted note split into categories using a markdown-like format.

 An example of the exact note format can be seen [here](https://gist.githubusercontent.com/redoPop/f79c2de8f684a50c7200/raw/1dfee4034d28c46224681eaa673c612a4c7a9442/note.md); each `# heading` in the doc is rendered as a menu item which can be selected to read its contents, making the entire note pretty easy to skim in Pebble.

 ## Setup